intel-lab-lkp/linux/Documentation/process/applying-patches.rst

 If patch stops and presents a ``File to patch:`` prompt, then patch could not find a file to be patched.
 Most likely you forgot to specify -p1 or you are in the wrong directory.
-Less often, you'll find patches that need to be applied with ``-p0`` instead of ``-p1`` (reading the patch file should reveal if this is the case -- if so, then this is an error by the person who created the patch but is not fatal).
+Less often, you will find patches that need to be applied with ``-p0`` instead of ``-p1`` (reading the patch file should reveal if this is the case -- if so, then this is an error by the person who created the patch but is not fatal).